davrot/pytutorial/advanced_studies/sparse_coding_2017/README.md

 How many coefficients are non-zero?
 How well can you recover the image?
 How does this depend on the parameter $\lambda$?

 ## 3.
 Neurons in the primary visual cortex (V1) are selective for the size, orientation and frequency of a stimulus falling within a restricted portion of the visual space known as the receptive field.
-However, many electrophysiological studies show that stimuli placed \emph{outside} the classical receptive field (CRF) can influence the response of V1 cells, causing the emergence of non linear behaviours.
+However, many electrophysiological studies show that stimuli placed *outside* the classical receptive field (CRF) can influence the response of V1 cells, causing the emergence of non linear behaviours.
 These contextual modulations and non linear response properties are commonly referred to as non-classical receptive field (nCRF) effects.
 Surprisingly, the model you are investigating can reproduce many of these effects -- check out how your model behaves with respect to the nCRF experiments mentioned in the paper.
 For this purpose, choose one (or more) nCRF effect(s) described in [2] and reproduce them!

 ## Extras